LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActions.md

 }
 ```

-Of course there are several helpers available to create common results such as the `Ok` result we just used in the previous section:
+Of course there are several helpers available to create common results such as the `Ok` result in the sample above:

 ```
 def index = Action {